 Here are some tips for spoon-feeding without the scrape:

-• Hold the spoon 12 inches in front of your baby’s face and let them notice the spoon and open their mouth.
+• Hold the spoon a few inches in front of your baby’s face and let them notice the spoon and open their mouth.
 Remember, if they’re uninterested or distracted, don’t slip in the spoon while they’re not looking.

-• Pull the spoon straight out instead of scraping it against their lip.
+• Pull the spoon straight out instead of scraping it against their lip or roof of their mouth.
 This lets your baby remove the food from the spoon themselves!

 • If baby starts reaching for the spoon, great!
 Let them guide it to their own mouth and get messy.